orweinberger/bitcoin-merchant-api/README.md

     username: bitcoinrpc
     password: 12345678
     coldwallet: msi6NhVGpB3B83y4nfkHpjokeqwuNEotKq
+  pricing:
+    provider: bitpay
   ```

-  Note: By default the price provider is bitcoinaverage.com.
-You can specify a provider like this:
+  Note: If a pricing provider was not defined, BitcoinAverage will be used as default.
+Here's how you can define a different price provider:

   ```
   pricing:
     provider: coinbase
   ```

-  Currently supported: coinbase, coindesk, bitpay, bitstamp and btc-e.
+  Currently supported: `coinbase`, `coindesk`, `bitpay`, `bitstamp` and `btc-e`.

 3. Run `npm install`